Options

 The Shopper Stores API requires a shopper access token from the Shopper Login and API Access Service (SLAS).

-You must include the relevant scope(s) in the client ID used to generate the SLAS token.
-For details, see Authorization Scopes Catalog.*
+You must include sfcc.shopper-stores and other relevant scope(s) in the client ID used to generate the SLAS token.
+For a full list of permissions, see Authorization Scopes Catalog.

 Simple example: